*This post may contain affiliate links for which I earn commissions.*

 - Placement can be optimized.

-Most 2-story homes under 3,000 sq ft can perform reliably with wireless backhaul if placement is correct (see how many mesh nodes you really need).
+Most 2-story homes under 3,000 sq ft (see mesh WiFi for 2-story homes) can perform reliably with wireless backhaul if placement is correct.

 Performance in these scenarios still depends on maintaining strong signal between nodes.